-The International Energy Agency (OECD) has released its annual flagship publication: the 2017 World Energy Outlook (WEO): 782 pages of dense energy expertise, and energy forecasts, for the 25 years to come.
+The International Energy Agency (IEA) has released its annual flagship publication: the 2017 World Energy Outlook (WEO): 782 pages of dense energy expertise, and energy forecasts, for the 25 years to come.

 The IEA WEO is used as a reference by both governments and the energy industry.
 Its forecasts are known and used worldwide.
 The IEA is in a situation of quasi monopoly regarding energy transition scenarios.